qmk/qmk_firmware/keyboards/jj40/README.md

    for more info.

 ## Recovery
 If you flash a bad hex (e.g. you have a V1 board without RGB and compile/flash blindly without editing your rules.mk), your jj40 is now semi-bricked and you're stuck unless you have access to an ISP.
-Luckily, the ubiquitous Arduino can function as an ISP.
+Unfortunately, the [ISP Flashing Guide](https://docs.qmk.fm/#/isp_flashing_guide) does not yet include support for the Atmega32A.
+However, the instructions below should get you up and running provided you have an Arduino or clone.

 ### Arduino Setup
 1. Upload the ArduinoISP sketch onto your Arduino board (https://www.arduino.cc/en/Tutorial/ArduinoISP).